remi-bruguier/webdesign-clock/README.md

 ![Screenshots](http://i.imgur.com/w907Xdb.png)

-Just a Basic clock, with a few unusual features.
+Just a basic clock, with a few unusual features.

 **Swipe to the left**: changes the background color with one picked from [flatuicolors.com](http://flatuicolors.com/)

 **Swipe to the right**: changes the font with one picked from [FontSquirrel](http://www.fontsquirrel.com/) amongst the most popular ones.

-**Shake your device** : Resets the background color and the font with a sound effet :3
+**Shake your device** : Resets the background color and the font with a sound effect :3

 Includes a custom launcher icon.